-Wiper Blades
+Windshield Wiper Blades

-Clean the rubber edges of the wiper blades and the windshield and rear window periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
-This will remove accumulations of salt, waxes, or road film, and help reduce streaking and smearing.
+Clean the rubber edges of the wiper blades and the windshield periodically with a sponge or soft cloth and a mild nonabrasive cleaner.
+This will remove accumulations of salt or road film.

 Operation of the wipers on dry glass for long periods may cause deterioration of the wiper blades.
-Always use washer fluid when using the wipers to remove salt or dirt from a dry windshield or rear window.
+Always use washer fluid when using the wipers to remove salt or dirt from a dry windshield.

-Avoid using the wiper blades to remove frost or ice from the windshield or rear window.
-Make sure that they are not frozen to the glass before turning them on to avoid damaging the blade.
-Keep the blade rubber out of contact with petroleum products.
+Avoid using the wiper blades to remove frost or ice from the windshield.
+Keep the blade rubber out of contact with petroleum products such as engine oil, gasoline, etc.